-There’s a few possible answers; celebrity backing, scientists not knowing how to effectively dispel inaccuracies, or just hearing the same message so many times that it gains the appearance of truth.
+There are a few possible answers: celebrity backing, scientists not effectively dispelling inaccuracies, or just people hearing the message so many times that it gains a veneer of truth.
 All of these have some merit, and all are involved.

 But there are two other ideas I want to throw into the pile as well, the first being;

 What if psychological biases influence us away from fully rejecting Wakefield’s story, despite the facts?